 Candace owns Talaysay Tours, a small company that offers walking, canoeing and kayaking tours centered on First Nations culture.
 I joined her and one other traveler for the daily Stanley Park tour.
 We strolled down park trails, stopping to learn about the nutritional and healing uses of different plants.
 From green shoots in spring to roots and stems in fall, plants were a crucial supplement to a diet rich in fish, shellfish, seal and other protein and fat-packed marine animals.
 We sampled citrusy yellow pine needles from the western hemlock and learned how to make fruit rollups from summer berries.
 Candace explained how plants were enlisted for all kinds of utilitarian purposes.
 “Skunk cabbage leaves were like our wax paper, and ferns were like our paper towels.”

 Unlike some tour guides, Candace seems perfectly comfortable with periods of silence.
 I enjoyed hearing her talk about plants and culture, and I also enjoyed walking silently with her.
-This was a lovely way to slow down and really look at plants and think about their relationship to people.
+This was a lovely way to slow down and really look at plants and think about their relationship with people.
 The tour lasts 1.5 hours and it’s a short bus or taxi ride from downtown.

 If you prefer a challenging uphill climb over a walk in the park, the Grouse Grind is that rare hike that’s all uphill.
 Hikers ascend 2,800 feet in 1.8 miles, then take the gondola back down Grouse Mountain.
 You can take a free Grouse Mountain shuttle from Canada Place in downtown Vancouver.

 For more personalized service, book a personal guide with Musette Tours.
-The small tour company also contracts with the Loden Hotel, providing their WanderFIT program.
+The small tour company also contracts with the Loden Hotel, providing its WanderFIT program.
 Says co-owner Thomas Eleizegui, “At hotels, I see people going to the gym on a beautiful day.
 What’s better than going outside?”
 Instead, WanderFIT provides the personal service of driving guests to a trailhead and accompanying them on the hike.
 They also offer bike tours.

 I was staying at the Loden Hotel, so I decided to try the WanderFIT program.
 Thomas met me at 7:30 a.m. in the lobby and drove me to the base of Grouse Mountain.
 He’s a very fit—and, fortunately, very patient—ex bike-racer who accompanied me as I huffed and puffed my way up the Grouse Grind.
 Oh, the thumping heart!
 The ragged breath!
 This was a more serious climb than I’d expected.
 But as co-owner of Musette Tours and the bike-themed Musette Caffé, Eleizegui was a nonjudgmental professional, willing to take as many breaks as I needed.

 An hour and forty minutes after beginning the trek up, we summited and were rewarded by views of…grizzly bears bobbing for apples!
 Two resident grizzlies, orphaned as babies, live in a very large enclosure atop the mountain.
 Visitors can watch them play and forage.
-There’s also nature movies, a zipline course, gift shop and café at the top.
+There are also nature movies, a zipline course, gift shop and café at the top.

 Deep Cove Kayak Centre